Trump hopes 'tricky' Hong Kong situation works out 'for liberty'

 U.S. Senate Majority Leader Mitch McConnell warned China on Monday that any violent crackdown on protests in Hong Kong would be “completely unacceptable,” while Trump administration officials urged all sides to refrain from violence.

+Last week, State Department spokeswoman Morgan Ortagus called China a “thuggish regime” for disclosing photographs and personal details of a U.S. diplomat who met with Hong Kong’s student leaders.
+On Friday, she said the reports had “gone from irresponsible to dangerous” and must stop.

+On Monday, the State Department repeated calls for Beijing to adhere to its commitments after its 1997 handover from British rule to allow Hong Kong a high degree of autonomy and said it was important to respect freedoms of speech and assembly.

-Reporting by Jeff Mason and David Brunnstrom, editing by G Crosse
+Reporting by Jeff Mason and David Brunnstrom; editing by G Crosse and Jonathan Oatis